audio-projects/tube-models/README.md

 #### 1. Amplification Factor ($\mu$)

-The amplification factor is estimated using the Derk Reefman methodology as described in "Improved Vacuum Tube SPICE Models for Audio Amplifiers" (page 35).
+The amplification factor is estimated using the Derk Reefman methodology as described in "Spice models for vacuum tubes using the uTracer" (page 35).
 The method uses measurements at 5% of maximum current rather than cutoff conditions.

 **Estimation Method (Derk Reefman Approach):**